gabotronix/underpass-docs/openssh.md

 `config.yml` already contains a couple of users as an example.

-For security reasons, you need to create a new user for yourself and then remove the pre-made ones.
-For the password, generate it from [here](https://www.mkpasswd.net/?type=crypt-sha512):
+For security reasons, you need to create a new user for yourself, and then remove the pre-made ones.

+Generate your password from [here](https://www.mkpasswd.net/?type=crypt-sha512):
 ```
 Password: your_desired_password
 Type: crypt-sha512